RoyCCWang/LazyGPR.jl/README.md

 # LazyGPR
 Lazy-evaluation local Gaussian process regression.

-## Documentation
-The [documentation](https://royccwang.github.io/LazyGPR.jl/) for examples.
-Additionally, there is an image up-conversion walk-through in `examples/upconvert.jl`.
+See the Julia scripts in `kodak.sh` and `rainfall.sh` at the [SignalAdaptiveKernel](https://github.com/RWmanuscripts/SignalAdaptiveKernel) respository for example usage.

 ## Citation
 You can cite this repository and code via the *Cite This Repository* button on the GitHub webpage of this repository.